 Fix some alternative b.

-We call an individual extremal pivotal iff it can move b from the bottom to the top of the social preference ordering.
+We call an individual extremal pivotal iff it can move b from the bottom to the top of the social preference ordering (for some profile).

 Claim: There exists an extremal pivotal individual.

 Proof: Start with a profile where every individual puts b at the bottom.
 By (P), so does society.